- REAL ESTATE

 TRC is also halfway done with a tenant improvement project inside the newly opened second wing of Harrison Medical Center in Port Orchard, working on about 6,000 square feet of medical office space.

 Other TRC projects under way are a fuel station/shop for Port Madison Enterprises off Highway 305 in Poulsbo that will be finished in January and renovation of the 11,000-square-foot Distributed Management Facility in Bremerton.

 “The pendulum has swung toward restorations and remodels,” said Daniel Ryan, president of Tim Ryan Construction.

 Remodeling is the name of the game for Bremerton-based FPH construction as well.
 The builder is working on several major tenant improvement projects, including the renovation of the 42,000-square-foot Peninsula Community Health Services building for the Peninsula Cancer Center and a major remodel/addition of its own building, the former health department site, which will house Kitsap Tennant Support Services and FPH, among others.
 Mike Brown, owner of FPH, says pace has picked up in the last couple of months, and the company already has half-dozen projects lined up for next year that are in the planning stages now.

 In Gig Harbor, construction is in full swing on a new assisted living facility called The Lodge at Mallard’s Landing, a 134,000-square-foot facility with 100 apartments and 24 cottages.
 The facility is advertised to open next spring.

 Also in Gig Harbor, Rush Construction is building a couple of smaller buildings: a 2,400-square-foot chiropractor office due to be completed in September and a 2,100-square-foot retail showroom that will be finished in October.

 ABOUT THE AUTHOR

-Recent KPBJ Visitors There are currently 0 users and 517 guests online.
+Recent KPBJ Visitors There are currently 1 user and 370 guests online.